Azure/iot-ux-fluent-controls/src/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# Future
+- Tslint.json file is empty.
+The default react-scripts-ts has many linter rules that break with the current code.
+We should add back some or all rules to make the code more consistent (and some might help prevent bugs)